Skip to main content

 Do I need an existing Amazon Bedrock Knowledge Base to use this server?+

-Yes, you must have an Amazon Bedrock Knowledge Base already set up and configured in your AWS account.
+Yes, you must have at least one Amazon Bedrock Knowledge Base already set up and configured in your AWS account.
 The MCP server connects to existing knowledge bases rather than creating new ones.
-Your knowledge base should be tagged with 'mcp-multirag-kb=true' for the server to discover and access it.
+Your knowledge base must be tagged with the key 'mcp-multirag-kb' set to a value of 'true' for the server to discover and access it.
+You can also use the KB_INCLUSION_TAG_KEY environment variable to specify a custom tag key for filtering which knowledge bases are exposed to the server.

 What are the ongoing costs for using this server?+

 The MCP server software is completely free and open source.
-However, you will incur AWS service costs including Amazon Bedrock Knowledge Base usage charges, vector database costs (OpenSearch, Pinecone, etc.), S3 storage costs for your data sources, and optional reranking model inference costs when using that feature.
+However, you will incur AWS service costs including Amazon Bedrock Knowledge Base query charges, vector database costs (OpenSearch Serverless, etc.), S3 storage costs for your data sources, and optional reranking model inference costs when that feature is enabled.
+Costs scale with usage volume, so light development use may be minimal while heavy production querying across large knowledge bases will increase proportionally.

 🦞